cjohansen/dumdom/Readme.md

 ### Class name transitions

-In order to be API compatible with Quiescent, dumdom supports React's `CSSTransitionGroup` for doing enter/leave transitions with classs names instead of inline CSS.
+In order to be API compatible with Quiescent, dumdom supports React's `CSSTransitionGroup` for doing enter/leave transitions with class names instead of inline CSS.
 Given the following CSS:

 ```css